typst/packages/packages/preview/weave/0.2.0/lib.typ

   ((x, f) => f(x)),
 )

-/// Compose a list of transformation from right to left into a single function.
+/// Compose a list of transformation from right to left, apply them to a value
 /// This is the flipped version of its counterpart without `_` suffix
 #let compose_(transformations, input) = transformations.rev().fold(
   input,